dymmond/lilya/docs/en/docs/contrib/openapi.md

 ##### `webhooks: Sequence[Any] | None`

-* **Description**: A list of webhook definitions, following OpenAPI’s “webhooks” object schema.
+* **Description**: A list of webhook definitions, following OpenAPI's “webhooks” object schema.
 Each item can be a dictionary or a Pydantic‐validated webhook schema.
 * **Type**: `Sequence[Any]` or `None`
 * **Default**: `None`
 * **Usage**: